Unknown3658/pwdgen/README.md

-# pwdgen — Multi-platform Password Generator
+# pwdgen — Multi-platform CSPRNG Password Generator
-Рassword generator with no external dependencies.
+Cryptographically secure password generator with no external dependencies.

 ## Disclaimer
 I am not a developer, nor have I ever been one.